 - Productive daydreaming.

-See right sidebar for links to said resources.
+See left sidebar for links to said resources.

 Since refocusing on focus (Yogi Berra would be proud of that one) and filling my head with good stuff, I’ve been able to think more clearly at work, feel more on top of my game, articulate complex points better, etc. The difference is profound.
 Their are downstream consequences of junk food of the mind–for me.